-- The head teacher/principal will ensure that all staff are fully inducted, are made aware of the following policies of the school and that staff are fully aware of their role in implementing these: - Staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring
+- The head teacher/principal will ensure that all staff are fully inducted, are made aware of the following policies of the school/college and that staff are fully aware of their role in implementing these: - Staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - Behaviour policy (including measures to prevent bullying including cyberbullying, prejudiced based and discriminatory bullying.)

-- Safeguarding and child protection policy and procedures (including information themes such as Child-on-Child abuse, contextual safeguarding, and Online Safety (and a school annex if there is a MAT policy for example) - Behaviour policy (including measures to prevent bullying including cyberbullying, prejudiced based and discriminatory bullying.) - Staff code of conduct (may also be known as staff behaviour policy) including low-level concerns, allegations against staff and whistleblowing.
-It should also include acceptable use of technology including mobile phones and pupil/staff relationships and communication including social media. - Safeguarding response to children who are absent from education, especially for long periods. - Role of the designated safeguarding lead and deputies - Staff, including those not directly working with children, will be asked to confirm that they have received, read, and understood all relevant staff policies, including "What to do if you are worried a child is being abused" guidance and 'Keeping Children Safe in Education 2023 part 1'. - The designated safeguarding lead will ensure that all staff are fully inducted with regard to the school child protection procedures and that they receive safeguarding and child protection training on two yearly basis as a minimum.
-This will include online safety. - The head teacher/principal will keep a central record of all statutory and other training undertaken by staff members, governors and volunteers. - School staff and governors will receive multi-agency safeguarding training at the level that is appropriate to their roles and responsibilities. - As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive specific training on their role on their role and other relevant multi-agency training courses. - Schools/college staff will also receive training on Early Help and the MASH safeguarding referral process as part of their safeguarding training.
+- Staff code of conduct (may also be known as staff behaviour policy) including low-level concerns, allegations against staff and whistleblowing.
+It should also include acceptable use of technology including mobile phones and pupil/staff relationships and communication including social media. - Safeguarding response to children who are absent from education, especially repeated absence or for long periods. - Role of the designated safeguarding lead and deputies - Staff, including those not directly working with children, will be asked to confirm that they have received, read, and understood all relevant staff policies, including "What to do if you are worried a child is being abused" guidance and 'Keeping Children Safe in Education 2024 part 1'. - The designated safeguarding lead will ensure that all staff are fully inducted with regard to the school/college child protection procedures and that they receive safeguarding and child protection training on two yearly basis as a minimum.
+This will include online safety. - The head teacher/principal will keep a central record of all statutory and other training undertaken by staff members, governors and volunteers. - School/college staff and governors will receive multi-agency safeguarding training at the level that is appropriate to their roles and responsibilities. - As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive specific training on their role on their role and other relevant multi-agency training courses. - Schools/college staff will also receive training on Early Help and the MASH safeguarding referral process as part of their safeguarding training.
 They will understand what the services are for and how to access support through them.
-This will include also understand the difference between Section 17 (child in need) and Section 47 (suffering or likely to suffer significant harm). - School staff will receive regular and timely updates on child protection and safeguarding issues via the designated safeguarding lead in order to ensure they remain up to date with new legislation (for example, via email, e-bulletins, and staff meetings). - All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
+This will include also understand the difference between Section 17 (child in need) and Section 47 (suffering or likely to suffer significant harm). - School/college staff will receive regular and timely updates on child protection and safeguarding issues via the designated safeguarding lead in order to ensure they remain up to date with new legislation (for example, via email, e-bulletins, and staff meetings). - All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 They should never be made to feel they are a problem or feel ashamed. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.